-“Restoring the Manalapan Brook Watershed”, the first in a series of videos produced by the Rutgers Cooperative Extension of Middlesex County, examines restoration efforts within the Manalapan Brook watershed.
+An “Restoring the Manalapan Brook Watershed”, a series of videos produced by the Rutgers Cooperative Extension of Middlesex County, examines restoration efforts within the Manalapan Brook watershed.
 The Manalapan Brook is part of the Lower Raritan watershed management area (WMA09) in central New Jersey.
 This video series was developed for New Jersey municipalities, residents, and schools in order to inform New Jersey residents and municipal representatives about local river, stream, and lake restoration practices, help explain ongoing restoration projects within the Manalapan watershed to local residents, and promote the implementation of similar projects in other New Jersey communities.

 For more information, contact Michele Bakacs, Rutgers Cooperative Extension of Middlesex County, (732)398-5274 or email@example.com.